eclipse-hono/hono/site/content/api/Credentials-API.md

 | *type*           | *yes*     | *string*   | The type of credentials to look up.
 Potential values include (but are not limited to) `psk`, `RawPublicKey`, `hashed-password` etc. |
 | *auth-id*        | *yes*     | *string*   | The authentication identifier to look up credentials for. |

+Additionally, the body can contain arbitrary array of properties that service implementations can use to determine device identity.

 The following request payload may be used to look up the hashed password for a device with the authentication identifier `sensor1`:

 ~~~json